 See the Office of Admissions for details on obtaining AP or CLEP credit.

 Cheating is taken seriously at IU Northwest.
 You are expected to do your own work and adequately cite ideas you receive from other sources.
-Each professor may handle cheating differently, but to make sure you protect yourself, familiarize yourself with the university’s basic tips and procedures detailed in the Student Rights and Responsibilities and Student Affairs Hearing Process and Procedures documents on the Student Affairs website.
+Each professor may handle cheating differently, but to make sure you protect yourself, familiarize yourself with the university’s basic tips and procedures detailed in the Student Rights and Responsibilities on the Dean of Students website.

 There are many resources for you if you are feeling overwhelmed, stressed, upset, or are just having a hard time with your transition to college.

 IU Northwest’s Counseling Center also has many resources to help you with all of those concerns.
 You can learn how to cope with your transition through sessions on stress management, individual and group counseling sessions, or by finding helpful information on the office’s web site.

 For specific financial aid questions, utilize the Student Financial Aid Office website to answer many of your questions.
 If you don’t find the answer you need, the website has additional information on how to contact a financial aid counselor.

 Make sure to fill out your FAFSA (Free Application for Federal Student Aid), which will help you learn about aid options.
 The deadline every year is February 15.